 - the review and approval or disapproval of transactions covered by the Company’s Transaction Review Policy; and

-- matters, which, under the Delaware General Corporation Law, the rules and regulations of any exchange on which the Company’s securities are listed, the Company’s Certificate of Incorporation, or the Company’s Bylaws, cannot be delegated by the Board to a committee of the Board.
+- matters, which, under the Delaware General Corporation Law, the rules and regulations of any exchange on which the Company’s securities are traded, the Company’s Certificate of Incorporation, or the Company’s By-laws, cannot be delegated by the Board to a committee of the Board.

 The Executive Committee shall review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Board for approval.
 The Executive Committee shall annually review its own performance.

-This charter was most recently amended on March 3, 2011.
+This charter was most recently amended with effect as of February 1, 2017.